-Christmas is coming, the goose is really beginning to put on weight, and rock fans up and down the nation are wondering what the hell Santa’s going to deliver.
+Christmas is approaching, the goose is really starting to stack on a bit of timber, and rock fans up and down the nation are wondering what the hell Santa’s going to deliver when December 25th rolls around.
 Because no one wants a repeat of last year, right?

 Merry bleedin’ Christmas.

 Launched amid much feverish excitement last year (Brian May even made an unboxing video), and no doubt made all the more desirable by the Bohemian Rhapsody fever currently sweeping the globe, the Queen version of Monopoly replaces the familiar tokens with Queen-related paraphernalia (a bicycle, a radio, a hammer, the robot from the cover of News Of The World, the vacuum cleaner from the I Want To Break Free video, and a tiny replica of May’s Red Special guitar).
 Instead of journeying from Old Kent Road to Mayfair, players plot a route from Imperial College to the world’s great venues, along the way suffering all the slings and arrows of an outrageous career in rock.